Information management staff

 Audit facilitators analyse patient information to see whether or not types of treatment being provided by a health organisation are effective.
 These staff may work in a particular specialty, such as mental health or renal dialysis, and analyse the cost benefit of a treatment.

-Information analysts are usually statisticians who support health service planning by measuring trends in delivery and performance.
+Information analysts are usually statisticians who help managers and healthcare professionals to plan service and improve performance by measuring trends in delivery and performance, for example a population's health needs or hospital waiting times.
 Analysts in health organisations, such as NHS trusts, constantly review patient care as well as the staff and resources at the trust’s disposal.
 They do this through monitoring activity data and formal research projects into specific areas of concern.

 Clinical coders are responsible for making a full and accurate computer record of a patient's stay in hospital.
 They translate diagnoses and treatment into alphanumeric codes.
 They liaise with clinical professionals, including doctors, nurses and other staff to ensure that patients' diagnoses are recorded accurately.
 They will also be involved in reviewing data.
 Some will work as tutors and deliver training to staff on using clinical coding.

 Staff working in clinical audit facilitate and undertake projects to measure the clinical effectiveness and governance of specific services and make recommendations on how they can be improved.
-Depending on the post, duties could include project design, report writing, data collection and analysis.
+Depending on the post, duties could include:

 Information governance managers ensure information systems in an organisation comply with national rules and standards about how information is captured, stored and shared.
 This would typically involve the legal requirements of the Data Protection Act and Freedom of Information Act.